-Miniatures have played a role in the Pueblo pottery world for more than 100 years.
-It may not seem as though they are as hard to create as larger pottery but the detail some potters put on their miniatures can make them be as time-consuming.
+Miniatures have played a role in the Pueblo pottery world for more than 1000 years.
+Archaeologists found miniature pieces of pottery in the rubbish heaps at Chaco.
+Some were found in one of the older room blocks.
+Were they used as prototypes, something made small to see how it works before scaling it up?
+We don't know, but miniatures seem to have been part of the ceramic assemblage from many places since Chaco was abandoned.
+It may not seem as though they are as hard to create as larger pottery but the detailed decorations some potters put on their miniatures can make them be as time-consuming.

 Of special note is Teresa Wildflower.
 Teresa is of the Chemehuevi tribe.
 The Chemehuevi spent probably a thousand years living in the heart of the Mojave Desert.
 They learned to make a primitive utilitarian pottery from their neighbors, the Mohave, but they were too nomadic to make very much of it.
 It was easier to trade for and they probably got a better, more consistent product anyway.